Eph97/compMethods/README.md

 # Computational Methods in Economics

-Various ways to simulate economic models or derive numerical solutions

 1. Numerical Derivatives and Root-Finding methods

 2. Two-Period consumption-savings using successive approximations and Brent's method.